Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-15/day-3/labs/full-stack-react-lab.md

 As a bonus, try limiting the number of high-scores to say, the top 20.

-On the client win the player wins, you'll want to check if their score made the list and persist the high score only if it has (or if there's less than 20 existing scores).
+You'll need to check if the current score should be persisted by verifying that the score is better than the current last high-score.

 On the server, you'll want to look into chaining the Mongoose `limit` query method to make sure that you don't return more than 20 scores.

 <br>
 <br>
 <br>

 #### Super Bonus